Falco1337/imageku/README.md

 ## How It Works

 1. Press **Print Screen**
-2. A fullscreen screenshot preview appears
+2. Fullscreen screenshot overlay appears
 3. **Drag your mouse** to select the capture area
-4. Adjust the selection if needed:
+4. Adjust the selection:
    - Drag edges/corners to resize
    - Drag center to move
 5. Press **Enter** to save the screenshot